Theo’s mad road trip: Manchester - London – Paris – Venice - and back again

 Theo tucking into some Daube de Boeuf at Chez Denise, Châtelet - Les Halles, Paris

 With sleepy heads and full bellies we head back to the hotel – booked originally so we could have a good night’s sleep before we fly to Venice.
 If we ever do this trip again we may not bother with the hotel in Paris at all!

 5am arrival at Paris Orly airport ready to check in to our Transavia flight to Venice.
 Theo is flying in the cabin with me so we go to the check-in desk and they ask to weigh him and his travel bag on the belt.
 All good – he is under 10kg and they are happy for him to travel in the bag which is snug but big enough for him to lie down stretched out or curled up and to turn around in but he can’t stand up without touching the top.
 The flight time is 1 hour and 20 minutes so I am hoping that he won’t be too squished.
-I will follow up on this blog with a post on my experiences of flying with dogs.
+I will try to follow up on this blog with a post on my experience of flying with dogs.

 Our flight is on time so we head straight for Departures.
 Security is as normal but I have to take Theo’s collars and lead off and carry him through the security scanners.
 The security people seemed to like him though and he makes them smile!

-We arrive at San Marco and head straight for the little apartment we have booked – Ca Mariele.
+We arrive at San Marco and head straight for the little apartment we have booked – Torcello at Ca Mariele.
 It’s gorgeous - and normally out of my price range but I managed to book it with a huge discount through www.booking.com.
 The apartment is managed by a hotel group and it really is perfect for a weekend stay in Venice.

 Theo testing the bed in our apartment at Ca Mariele in Venice